 A few years ago, Anat recommended adding Daniela Speilmann on sax.
 A PhD in music along with her amazing history of performing with the greats in the Brazilian scene made her a natural to teach at Centrum.

 The Pandemic forced the workshop online, and this year gathers again the musical geniuses that have vaulted Centrum into the ‘biggest little village” in North America with regards to Choro music.
 While new workshops have started in other areas of the country, Centrum continues to be regarded as the centerpiece of the North American hub of choro music.
 Out of this starting point, musical choro scenes in Seattle, New Orleans, New York, Olympia, Portland and many other locales have sprung up.
 Additionally, choro online groups on Facebook have brought together musicians from around the world playing this music.
 Bellevue, Port Townsend and Hawaii now have radio shows dedicated to Brazilian music, including choro every week, broadcasting worldwide.
 I run the KPTZ.ORG show, Music2DrinkCoffee2 every Wednesday.

 Every April, Port Townsend welcomes the explosion of choro music nationally that a few west coast musicians and fans helped launch.
-Continued support by current Centrum executive director Rob Birman and the sellout performances at the Wheeler Theatre the future of this unique musical learning experience is assured.
+Continued support by current Centrum executive director Rob Birman and the sellout performances at the Wheeler Theatre assure the future of this unique musical learning experience.
 The hope is that you will treat yourselves to one of the most creative, melodic musical genres you have never heard, right here in our little village.
-Unfortunately, perhaps because of this article it appears as though they sold out on the day this article came out.
+Unfortunately, the instructors’ concert sold out back in February when they went on sale.
 But there will be next year!